Her stories: Fictional utopias of 19th century women

 The great hall of the hotel was as deserted and silent as an empty tomb; at first I could not even discover a bell.
 Presently, however, I saw a huge iron hand pointing to an adjacent table.
 On the table lay a big book with a placard on which was printed, “Please write name, country, length of stay and number of rooms desired.”
 All of which I did.
 The book then miraculously closed itself and disappeared!
 The next instant a tray made its appearance where the book had been, on the tray was a key, and on the key a tag with a number and the words, “The elevator at your left to third right.”
 The elevator as I stepped into it, stopped as if by magic at the third story, when another iron hand shot out of the wall, pointing me to the left.

-Honestly it sounds kind of awesome and I would totally stay here:
+Honestly it sounds kind of awesome and I would totally stay here, especially in an era when social distancing is appropriate:

 Meals are served in one’s own room, by a system of ingenious sliding shelves, which open and shut, and disappear into the wall in the most wizardlike manner. […] I amuse myself with perpetually testing all the bells and the electrical apparatus, calling for a hundred things I don’t want, to see whether they will come through the ceiling or up the floor.